ixc/ixc-project-template/README.md

     $ cd $PROJECT
     $ chmod 755 manage.py

-Create a remote repository on [GitHub], then initialise a local repository and push an initial commit:
+Create a remote repository on [GitHub][GitHub], then initialise a local repository and push an initial commit:

     $ git init